Thursday, June 29, 2017

 Jetpac

 I'm sure everyone knows that Jet Pac was originally released in 1983 for the ZX Spectrum by uber-gaming legends, Ultimate Play The Game.
-It's one of the most iconic 8Bit games from that era and our conversion was developed by Pete J. Whitby in 1992 for Budgie UK.
-Heck, he also made all the graphics and sound effects.
+It's one of the most iconic 8-bit games from the era and still plays brilliantly today.
+Our remake/conversion was developed by Pete J. Whitby in 1992 for Budgie UK.
+Heck, he also designed all the graphics and sound effects, very impressive.
+Talent like this never ceases to impress me.

-Interesting tidbit, I owned Jetpac on cassette and cartridge (ZX Spectrum) and I also had a huge collection dating back to 1981 and had an Interface II (such a geek).
-Sold the lot when I got a mortgage! :/
+Interesting tidbit?
+I owned Jetpac on both cassette and cartridge (ZX Spectrum).
+I also had a huge Speccy collection that dated back to 1981 plus others like an Interface II (I'm such a geek).
+Sadly, I sold the lot when we got our first house/mortgage! :(

-Jet Man is a lucky fella working as a space pilot for Acme Interstellar Transport Company.
+Right, what's the story?
+Well, our Jet Man is a lucky fella working as a space pilot for Acme Interstellar Transport Company.
 They're sending him to fifty planets to assemble (and playtest) their technological creations.
-Sadly, his luck ran out when he discovered each planet is being bombarded by a variety of hostiles ranging from fiery comets to fluffy aliens.
+Sadly, his luck ran out as each planet was bombarded by hostiles ranging from fiery comets to fluffy aliens.

 There are so many different baddies to blast and many new ones too...

-Playability is impressively legit from the start with tight controls that feel instantly familiar - if a tad quicker than I remember.
-Jet Man's movements are exactly as you would expect but he oddly cannot wrap around the screen anymore, which is strange.
+Playability is impressively legit from the start.
+The controls are tight, responsive, and instantly familiar - albeit a tad quicker than I remember.
+Jet Man's movements are exactly as you would expect but he oddly cannot wrap around the screen.
 However, he compensates for that lost ability with a new one - shield power-ups.

-The range of nasties is wide and they use differing attack patterns that help to keep the gameplay engaging.
+Those space nasties use differing attack patterns that help keep the arcade action very engaging.
 Many are new and some require several shots whereas others are invulnerable.
 Also, watch out for deadly platforms that can zap Jet Man into an early grave.
-There is even an end level that is something missing from the original.
-If only I had better gaming skills to witness that for myself...
+Heck, there is even an end level - this is something missing from the original.
+If only I had better gaming skills to witness that for myself?
 Yeah, I know.
 Not gonna happen!

 Jet Man is one lucky dude who gets to play with all the cool new rockets!